-Usually sequels just don’t work, especially when we are talking about comedies.
+Usually, sequels just don’t work, especially when we are talking about comedies.
 This sequel, however, was phenomenal.
 The boys are back and they are older, but not wiser.
-Shot 12 years after the first Clerks, the second part continues with the same setup: our protagonists are working dead end jobs, this time in a little bigger, McDonald’s type restaurant.
+Shot 12 years after the first Clerks, the second part continues with the same setup: our protagonists are working dead-end jobs, this time in a little bigger, McDonald’s type restaurant.
 After the Jersey Girl fiasco, Kevin Smith was back with a bang.
 And this time he had money, so instead of $27 000, Clerks II features a hefty $5 million budget.
-In case you are wondering should you see the first part before checking out this one, it is not necessary because the story is relatively simplistic.
-The main thing here is, as it was in the original, that motherfucking script.
-Again we are treated with some heated discussions over sexual preferences, popular movies, rude customers and many more.
-This time they are joined by Rosario Dawson and Jason Lee, providing even more laughs and quality.

-We pick up the story eleven years after that faithful day in Quick Stop convenience store.
+We pick up the story eleven years after that faithful day in the Quick Stop convenience store.
 Randal forgot to turn off the stove and both Quick Stop, where Dante works, and RST video store where Randal works, were burned.
 Now unemployed, they get a job at Mooby’s, a fast food restaurant where they will realize that some things never change.
 This time they even have a manager and it is going to be very interesting how our dynamic duo will face this new environment.

 Director: Kevin Smith